Blogging Advice: How to Tell Google that You Blog

 - Did I pause and stopped posting during that time?
 No, the contrary is the case.

-- Did I loose links or did nobody link to me?
+- Did I lose links or did nobody link to me?
 No, many authority bloggers did.

 What happened then?
-Well. let me explain.
-The only way Google.com seems to determine whether your publication a blog is when you call it a blog, or at least refer to it as a blog.
+Well, let me explain.
+The only way Google.com seemed to determine whether your publication is a blog is when you call it a blog, or at least refer to it as a blog.

 - Can’t Google see that you use a WordPress engine?

-- Doesn’t Google notice that you ping the blogsearch daily or at least every 2-3 days?
+- Doesn’t Google notice that you ping them from WordPress automatically?

-- Does Google not take heed to the fact that you are linked in blogrolls all over the place?
+- Does Google not take heed to the fact that you are linked as a blog all over the place?

 We know that all these ranking factors can be easily incorporated into the Google search.
-Nonetheless Google ignores them almost completely.
+Nonetheless Google ignores them almost completely it seems. to this day – even in 2021 .
+Google relies on the otherwise barely visible page title tag saying “SEO Blog” to ensure you rank for that phrase.

 When you want to rank for SEO blog you have to use this boring phrase in your title and on your front page.

-In case you blog about cars call it the car blog, if you blog about ecology call it a green blog, if you write about gadgets call it a gadget blog.
+- In case you blog about cars call it the car blog.

-People really look for that combinations of a given topic+blog.
-Just yesterday I was searching for a fair trade blog.
+People really look for those combinations of a given topic+blog.
+The other day I was searching for a fair trade blog.

 On the other hand: when you want to rank on the Google moron – for your [topic+blog] – you have to mention both keywords.
 Easy, isn’t it?